cavoq/PCL/tests/policies/RFC5280-COVERAGE.md

 - [x] pathLenConstraint properly enforced - `ca-path-len-valid`

 ##### 4.2.1.10 Name Constraints
-- [ ] Name Constraints MAY be present in CA certificates
 - [x] Name Constraints MUST be critical - `name-constraints-critical`
-- [ ] Permitted/excluded subtrees properly formed

 ##### 4.2.1.11 Policy Constraints
-- [ ] Policy Constraints MAY be present in CA certificates
 - [x] Policy Constraints MUST be critical - `policy-constraints-critical`
-- [ ] requireExplicitPolicy/inhibitPolicyMapping values valid

-##### 4.2.1.12 Extended Key Usage
-- [ ] EKU MAY be present
-- [ ] EKU values from allowed set
-- [ ] EKU consistent with Key Usage

-##### 4.2.1.13 CRL Distribution Points
-- [ ] CDP MAY be present
-- [ ] CDP URIs properly formed

 ##### 4.2.1.14 Inhibit anyPolicy
-- [ ] Inhibit anyPolicy MAY be present in CA certificates
 - [x] Inhibit anyPolicy MUST be critical - `inhibit-any-policy-critical`

 ##### 4.2.1.15 Freshest CRL
-- [ ] Freshest CRL MAY be present
 - [x] Freshest CRL MUST NOT be critical - `freshest-crl-not-critical`

 #### 4.2.2 Private Internet Extensions

 ##### 4.2.2.1 Authority Information Access
-- [ ] AIA MAY be present
 - [x] AIA MUST NOT be critical - `aia-not-critical`
-- [ ] OCSP responder URI properly formed
-- [ ] CA Issuers URI properly formed

 ##### 4.2.2.2 Subject Information Access
-- [ ] SIA MAY be present
 - [x] SIA MUST NOT be critical - `sia-not-critical`

 ---